Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 ***Daar, Great Father of the Gao***

-“No ship, though?”
+"No ship, though?"

 Champion Goruu hung his head and keened a little.

-“...Dammit.”
+"...Dammit."

 Daar hung his head too.
 He’d known it was a dangerous mission but, fuck, if they were gonna *ever* assault Hunter space, they needed intel.
 And Tooko had delivered spectacularly.

-“He is a hero,” Goruu added.
-“We will be lighting a pyre for him tonight, My Father.”
+"He is a hero," Goruu added.
+"We will be lighting a pyre for him tonight, My Father."

-“Good.
-I...would it be inappropriate for me to attend?”
+"Good.
+I...would it be inappropriate for me to attend?"

-“...I was not aware you were close with him, My Father.”
+"...I was not aware you were close with him, My Father."

-“Not...we weren’t cousins.
+"Not...we weren’t cousins.
 We only met briefly.
-But I liked an’ respected ‘em almos’ instantly.”
+But I liked an’ respected ‘em almos’ instantly."

-“That makes me happy,” Goruu sighed forlornly.
-“Tooko could be...a difficult personality.
+"That makes me happy," Goruu sighed forlornly.
+"Tooko could be...a difficult personality.
 He was an extremely capable pilot.
-And he knew it.”
+And he knew it."

-“Oh, he were arrogant as *fuck,”* Daar chittered.
-“But I can’t really hold that against anyone.
+"Oh, he were arrogant as *fuck,"* Daar chittered.
+"But I can’t really hold that against anyone.
 That’d be hypocritical as shit, seeing as how I don’t shy away from what I am.
-I respect honest arrogance, s’long as it’s true.”
+I respect honest arrogance, s’long as it’s true."

-“Perhaps that was why he was in such awe of you.
-You know he volunteered for this mission?”
+"Perhaps that was why he was in such awe of you.
+You know he volunteered for this mission?"

-“Oh?”
+"Oh?"

-“Yes, My Father.
+"Yes, My Father.
 You, I think, were one of the few who could put him in his place just by *being* there.
 I think he needed that in his life, desperately.
 For me it was a struggle, not the least reason being he was undoubtedly the better pilot.
-And a *very* successful first degree...”
+And a *very* successful first degree..."

 Daar chittered deep in his chest.
-“That’s good!
+"That’s good!
 I can respect that, too.
 He’ll have a good legacy.
 There are advantages ‘ta bein one extreme or th’ other, sometimes.
-Too bad we din’t meet when I was a young ‘Back, we coulda got up to some *terrible* fun I bet…”
+Too bad we din’t meet when I was a young ‘Back, we coulda got up to some *terrible* fun I bet…"

-Goruu chittered, “Fyu’s nuts!
+Goruu chittered, "Fyu’s nuts!
 I don’t even want to *think* about that!
-What were you like in your younger ears, if you don’t mind me asking?”
+What were you like in your younger ears, if you don’t mind me asking?"

-“A hell-raiser!
+"A hell-raiser!
 A brawler, biggest an’ strongest ‘Back ever, even then!
-Had me *lots* o’ fun!”
+Had me *lots* o’ fun!"
 Daar chittered fiercely, then sobered up a bit.
-“But, well, I weren’t *essactly* a good guy when I was young.
+"But, well, I weren’t *essactly* a good guy when I was young.
 I mellowed out a bunch when the Championship fell on me, though.
 Had to.
 And thank the Unseen it did when it did.
-I hate to think what I’d’ve been like if I hadn’t been forced ‘ta grow up at fifteen...prol’ly not anythin’ good.”
+I hate to think what I’d’ve been like if I hadn’t been forced ‘ta grow up at fifteen...prol’ly not anythin’ good."

-“Maturity comes when it’s needed.
+"Maturity comes when it’s needed.
 My own trial...well.
-You were there to kick it off, of course.”
+You were there to kick it off, of course."

 Daar keened slightly at that.
 Goruu was Champion because Daar had destroyed Firefang’s Champion and Grandfather with little more than a pawswipe, right at the pregnant moment when severe change in leadership was necessary.
 It was then that Daar had assumed the Mantle of the Great Father, though he would not know it for several hours.

-“...Yeah.
+"...Yeah.
 For what it’s worth, I do wish the duty hadn’t fallen on you like that.
-You deserved better.”
+You deserved better."

-“It...has been a trial, yes.
-But My Father, I must ask: do you regret it?”
+"It...has been a trial, yes.
+But My Father, I must ask: do you regret it?"

-“I regret nothing,” Daar answered, plainly.
-“I did what was necessary.
+"I regret nothing," Daar answered, plainly.
+"I did what was necessary.
 The consequences are what they must be.
-No point pining after a past we couldn’t afford.”
+No point pining after a past we couldn’t afford."

 Goruu duck-nodded solemnly.

-“Anyway.”
+"Anyway."
 Daar shook his pelt out, and began padding his way toward the gym; it was time for his morning workout.
-“You din’t answer me on if it’d be okay ‘fer me to pay my respects.
-An’ I’m askin’ earnestly,” he added, hastily.
-“I promise I won’t take no offense if you say no.”
+"You din’t answer me on if it’d be okay ‘fer me to pay my respects.
+An’ I’m askin’ earnestly," he added, hastily.
+"I promise I won’t take no offense if you say no."

 Goruu followed after him, and after a bit gave up on two-paw.
 He settled into a slow-lope gait on all fours to keep up with Daar’s pace.
-“It is...meant to be a private affair.
-But I think it would be good, if you could make a discreet appearance.”
+"It is...meant to be a private affair.
+But I think it would be good, if you could make a discreet appearance."

-“Discreet can be tricky ‘fer me, but I’ll make it happen.
+"Discreet can be tricky ‘fer me, but I’ll make it happen.
 Thank you.
-Now, I’m ‘bout to go throw around some tonnage, so unless you wanna *really* get ‘yer tail whupped…”
+Now, I’m ‘bout to go throw around some tonnage, so unless you wanna *really* get ‘yer tail whupped…"

 Daar growled it friendly-like, but he was still surprised by Goruu’s response.
-“Actually...yes.
+"Actually...yes.
 Why not?
 I’ve got some aggression to work out.
-I assume you have something suitable for us normal-sized males?”
+I assume you have something suitable for us normal-sized males?"

 Daar chittered.
-“I do.
-An’ I’d appreciate the company.”
+"I do.
+An’ I’d appreciate the company."

-“As would I.”
+"As would I."

 There was little more to say, for now.
 There’d be the pyre later, the analysis of Tooko’s intelligence would take however long it took.
 The *real* tribute to him would come after, when they used what he’d found to tear into the Hunters’ soft underbelly and exact revenge.